 CROM provides a number of psychological services including pain evaluations, neuropsychological evaluations, pre-surgical assessments, IME evaluations, cognitive/behavioral therapy in individual and group settings, and cognitive rehabilitation.

 Pain evaluations include a 90-minute interview for gathering injury information, medical history, family and social history, and day-to-day functioning issues.
 Standardized psychological testing is administered on another date in order to determine diagnoses and recommendations.
-When this information is compiled, the patient meets with Dr. Boyd to review the results and treatment recommendations, if indicated.
+When this information is compiled, the patient meets with Dr. Shea to review the results and treatment recommendations, if indicated.

 The neuropsychological evaluation is the objective measurement of cognitive functioning including memory, attention, and abstract reasoning skills, motor/sensory skills, among others.
 These skills may be affected by such things as a traumatic brain injury, stroke, and dementia.
 Cognitive skills may also be affected by such things as stress and anxiety and we include a standardized psychological test to help determine if emotional factors may be interfering with optimum cognitive functioning.